melvinraju/MacPi_Mirror/README.md

 ### **3. Running the Scripts (2 mins)**

 #### Step 1: Start the Receiver on the Raspberry Pi
-1. Open a terminal on the Pi.
+1. Open a terminal on the Pi and navigate to the location of the `screen_stream.py` script.
-2. Run the receiver script:
+2. Run the script:
    ```bash
    python3 screen_stream.py
    ```